Cymbeline, King of Britain

 If these pictures look like they may have come from several different productions, well, Cymbeline is several different plays.
 We had a game in rehearsal, to spot the linguistic, thematic and plot echoes of Shakespeare’s other plays – which are legion, as many theatre-makers and scholars have noted.
 And this, I think, is exactly the game Shakespeare is playing with his audience in this particular play.

-This got me thinking about indoor early modern performance – especially as I’d chosen Cymbeline when Anna Healey and I were asked to direct the first production in Central’s new Courtyard Theatre (whose name suggests the early modern inspiration for its galleried structure).
+Of late I’ve been thinking a good deal about early modern indoor performance – especially as I’d chosen Cymbeline when Anna Healey and I were asked to direct the first production in Central’s new Courtyard Theatre (whose name suggests the early modern inspiration for its galleried structure).
 There are various elements of Cymbeline’s Folio text which hint at the architecture of indoor performance, not least the famous deus ex machina of Jupiter flying in on a golden eagle; and perhaps more so a revealing stage direction at the end of the famous trunk scene, “the scene closes”.

 Around the time I was considering plays for the 2019 MA Acting cohort, I’d been involved in a fascinating day of lectures at the Rose Theatre Kingston, about early modern theatre space.
 One of the highlights was a brilliant series of talks about the Shakespeare North project, which is based on Inigo Jones’ design for a theatre which is only just starting to receive much scholarly attention, the Cockpit-at-Court at Whitehall Palace.

-The Cockpit had been exactly that, built in the 1520s by bloodsports devotee Henry VIII.
+The Cockpit had been exactly that, built in the 1520s by bloodsports enthusiast Henry VIII.
 Presumably, James I wasn’t as keen on cock-fighting as his macho predecessor: in December 1610, nine workmen were paid for two days’ labour to refit the building as a theatre for the Christmas entertainments season at court, which traditionally saw several performances – including new plays written with prestigious royal performance in mind – by the top theatre companies of the day.
 Shakespeare’s company, the King’s Men, were more than just a top theatre company; they were James’ personal theatre company.
-They were surely involved in – perhaps behind – the refit of the Cockpit as their royal venue.
-And what better way to inaugurate this new theatre than with a play which spoke directly to the King, addressing his prime domestic and foreign policy objectives?
+They were surely involved in – perhaps behind – the refit of the Cockpit as their bespoke royal venue; hitherto, they’d have performed in the grand but defiantly multi-purpose Banqueting House.
+And what better way to inaugurate their new theatre than with a play which spoke directly to the King, addressing his prime domestic and foreign policy objectives?
 The dates fit perfectly for Cymbeline‘s premiere in the Cockpit-at-Court at Christmas 1610, with the play a few months old when Forman saw it at the Globe or Blackfriars in mid-1611.

 This association landed with me when working on the scene in which Cloten, the King’s stepson, having just come from a game of bowls which has turned violent, likens himself to a “cock that nobody can match” in a fight.
 A plan of Whitehall in 1680 shows the Cockpit in what appears to be the Palace’s entertainments complex: tennis courts, a tilt-yard, and at least two other areas which look like sporting venues (quite probably bowls and fencing were accommodated in the precinct).